docker-mailserver/docker-mailserver/docs/content/config/setup.sh.md

         ./setup.sh debug show-mail-logs

 EXAMPLES
-    ./setup.sh email add test@example.com
+    ./setup.sh email add test@example.com [password]
         Add the email account test@example.com.
-You will be prompted to input a password afterwards since no password was supplied.
+You will be prompted to input a password afterwards if no password was supplied.
+        You can supply password in plain-text.

     ./setup.sh config dkim keysize 2048 domain 'example.com,not-example.com'
         Creates keys of length 2048 but in an LDAP setup where domains are not known to